scalacenter/bloop/website/content/faq/_index.md

 Bloop uses a different classes directory than sbt to avoid synchronization and cache invalidation issues.
-The classes directories for all projects are typically stored in the `.bloop-config/` directory, where every project get its own folder.
+The classes directories for all projects are typically stored in the `.bloop-config/` directory, where every project gets its own folder.

 A classes directory is stored in a similar path as sbt: `target/classes`, and